SilviaLilli/ChatGPT-and-Italian-Dialects/README.md

 ## Overview

 This repository contains the files and code used in the analytical study of ChatGPT 4.0's ability to understand and engage with Italian dialects.
-My study poses and addresses the critical question: "Does ChatGPT 4.0 understand Italian dialects?"

-We venture into this exploration, leveraging various linguistics materials and dialect resources to assess ChatGPT's comprehension, interaction, and identification of distinctive elements across different Italian dialects.
+The purpose of this study is to evaluate ChatGPT-4’s language proficiency in Italian dialects.
+The skills tested, which served as foundation for test design, include comprehension and translation, dialect recognition, analysis of the distinctive features, error detection, text production, interaction, theoretical background, and self-assessment.
+Different tests were crafted to mimic situations requiring these competencies, trying to emulate authentic ChatGPT-User interactions.

 ## Repository Structure

 - `data/` - This directory houses the dataset used in this study, including text samples in different Italian dialects, the prompts used for each test, and ChatGPT's outputs to each prompt.
-- `scripts/` - Here, you will find all the scripts and code used to analyze the data and generate results.
+- `scripts/` - This folder contains all the scripts and code used to analyze the data and generate results.
-- `results/` - This folder contains the output of our analyses.
+- `results/` - This folder contains the output of the tests, and the relative statistics.

 ## Getting Started